-5. Behavior - I worked in multiple classroom settings with students with Autism and ADHD.
-I have also been an in home ABA (Applied Behavior Analysis) interventionist.
+6. Behavior - I worked in multiple classroom settings with students with Autism and ADHD.
+I have also been an in-home ABA (Applied Behavior Analysis) interventionist.
 I also taught in a classroom for students with emotional disturbance and other behavioral disabilities.
 I ran a training at Hesperia USD for 60 other educators on behavior.

-6. Assistive Technology - I worked for 3 years at the Cal Poly Pomona disabilities resource center on alternate media
+7. Assistive Technology - I worked for 3 years at the Cal Poly Pomona disabilities resource center as an alternate media specialist

 Why I Teach

 I was a student with special needs.
 Learning did not come easy for me.
-I had to struggle to learn to read, I had to struggle to learn my times tables, I had to struggle to get A's and B's my undergraduate and college degrees.
+I had to struggle to learn to read, I had to struggle to learn my times tables, I had to struggle to get A's and B's while getting my undergraduate degree.
+That hard work has paid off and my masters' GPA was 3.67.
 I know how to help students who are struggling because I was one.
-I have been helping students I tutor and teach achieve success for more than 8 years now.
-Watching my students go from failing their high school classes to getting Bs and As gives me joy in life.
-Helping student in K -8th grade students years behind in reading achieve grade level in a year, gives me a since of fulfillment.
+I have been helping the students I tutor and teach achieve success for more than 8 years now.
+Watching my students go from failing their high school classes to getting Bs and As gives me joy.
+Helping K through 8th-grade students, years behind in reading, achieve grade level comprehension scores gives me fulfillment.

-I have love tutoring ever since I started volunteering as a reading tutor in 4th grade.
+I loved tutoring ever since I started volunteering as a reading tutor in 4th grade.
 Teaching students and watching them grow is my passion.
 I am honored by every parent who allows me to tutor their child.
 I am special education teacher with 8+ years of experience teaching, tutoring, and coaching.
 I believe every student can learn.
-I use research based approaches and technology to help students learn in fun and engaging ways.
+I use research-based approaches and technology to help students learn in fun and engaging ways.

 Jeffrey tutored me last week in economics and he was punctual, dressed professionally and accommodated his schedule to be able to tutor me at a time convenient for me.
 He patiently answered my questions and approaching the concepts from a different angle in order to help me better understand the topics.